Taymindis/atomic_hashtable/README.md

 ###### int __atomic_hash_put(__atomic_hash *, HashKey , void *);
 * arg0=The name hashtable
 * arg1=the key in char string
-* arg2= the allocated value
+* arg2= the pre-allocated value
 * return 1 if true, 0 if false

 ###### void* __atomic_hash_replace(__atomic_hash *, HashKey , void *);
 * arg0=The name hashtable
 * arg1=the key in string
-* arg2= the allocated value to replace
+* arg2= the pre-allocated value to replace
-* return previous held value, return NULL if cannot find
+* return previous held pre-allocated value, return NULL if cannot find

 ###### void* __atomic_hash_pop(__atomic_hash *, HashKey );
 * arg0=The name hashtable
 * arg1=the key in string
-* return val if found, else return NULL
+* return pop out pre-allocated value if found, else return NULL

 ###### void* __atomic_hash_read(__atomic_hash *, HashKey );
 * arg0=The name hashtable
 * arg1=the key in string
-* return duplicated val if found, else return NULL
+* return duplicated value if found, else return NULL
 * need to have read function when initializing the atomic_hashtale

 ###### void __atomic_hash_destroy(__atomic_hash *);
 * arg0=The name hashtable

+### What is pre-allocated value in the readme
+* it means the value must allocated memory before push.
+The buffer will keeping the same value until you pop out.

+### what is atomic_hash_read_node_fn in the readme
+* it mainly for __atomic_hash_read function, it will trigger the atomic_hash_read_node_fn to duplicate the new node, the current still remain on buffer.
+* see test_main.c for example.

+### what is atomic_hash_free_node_fn in the readme
+* it mainly for __atomic_hash_destroy function, it will iterate the buffer and trigger the atomic_hash_free_node_fn when destroying the node.
+* see test_main.c for example.

 ### Simple Right?!
-Enjoy your look free travelling!!
+Enjoy your lock free travelling!!